TieranyPeterson/reading--notes/gitnotes.md

  You can create a copy of an existing Git repository from a particular server by using the clone command with a repository’s URL:
  - $ git clone (https://github.com/test)

-To clone a repository into a directory with another name (of your choosing) use this command format -
+**To clone a repository into a directory with another name (of your choosing) use this command format** -$ git clone https://github.com/test mydirectory *(The command above makes a copy of the target repository in a directory named “mydirectory.”)*